Sparsh-Sharma/SteaPy/README.md

 # SteaPy
-2D Boundary Element Method for steady flows (popularly known as Panel Method)
+2D Euler solver for steady flows

 # Disclaimer:
 This module is still heavily in development, and might break what you're working on